geekrelief/gdnim/README.md

 ### Nim notes ###
-The godot-nim library in deps has been customized to use the new gc ARC and prep it for future versions of nim.
+The godot-nim library in deps has been customized to use the new gc:ARC and prep it for future versions of nim.
 Use the build script to generate the godotapi into the deps folder.
-Gdnim, and the godot-nim bindings are built against nim 1.5.1 (devel branch).
+Gdnim, and the godot-nim bindings are built against the nim devel branch.

 ### Compiler notes ###

 TCC [Tiny C Compiler](https://github.com/mirror/tinycc) TCC is the recommend compiler for development because if its fast compile times, but crashes when compiling with threads:on.
-If compiling on windows, read deps/tcc/README.md.
+If compiling on windows, read deps/tcc/README.md to make tcc work with the asynchdispatch module.

 GCC is the recommended compiler for release builds.
-On windows you can find latest builds for MinGW64 here: http://winlibs.com/ gcc requires some additional dlls in the `_dlls` folder to run.
+On windows you can find latest builds for MinGW64 here: http://winlibs.com/ or install gcc using [scoop](https://scoop.sh/).
+Gcc will be in your user's ~/scoop/apps/gcc directory. gcc requires some additional dlls in the `_dlls` folder to run.
 If you want to use gcc, see tasks.nim's final task where gcc dlls are checked.

 VCC is also supported by not regularly tested since it generates lots of warnings about incompatible types.